Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-pages.md

 This component presents a detailed view of the individual listing on the [Listing Page](dev-rentonzilliqa-frontend#listing-page).

 The description, rooms, amenities, map, and description are presented in a detailed manner.
-The [`AmenitiesIcons`] are used to give a clean view to the Rooms and Amenities sections.
+The [`ListingIcons`](dev-rentonzilliqa-components#listing-icons) are used to provide a clear view to the Rooms and Amenities sections.

 Users can book the listing withing this component, which uses the [`bookListingTransition`](dev-rentonzilliqa-scripting#booklistingtransition) function.